rmjarvis/TreeCorr/docs/field.rst

     - `KField` holds both counts of objects and the mean "kappa" of those objects.
       It is used for correlations with a K in the name, including `KKCorrelation`, `NKCorrelation`, `KGCorrelation`, and `KKKCorrelation`.
+    - `ZField` holds both counts of objects and the mean complex spin-0 field of those objects.
+      It is used for correlations with a V in the name, including `VVCorrelation`, `NVCorrelation`, and `KVCorrelation`.
+    - `VField` holds both counts of objects and the mean vector field of those objects.
+      It is used for correlations with a V in the name, including `VVCorrelation`, `NVCorrelation`, and `KVCorrelation`.
     - `GField` holds both counts of objects and the mean shear of those objects.
       It is used for correlations with a G in the name, including `GGCorrelation`, `NGCorrelation`, `KGCorrelation`, and `GGGCorrelation`.
+    - `TField` holds both counts of objects and the mean spin-3 field of those objects.
+      It is used for correlations with a V in the name, including `VVCorrelation`, `NVCorrelation`, and `KVCorrelation`.
-    - `VField` holds both counts of objects and the mean velocity of those objects.
+    - `QField` holds both counts of objects and the mean spin-4 field of those objects.
       It is used for correlations with a V in the name, including `VVCorrelation`, `NVCorrelation`, and `KVCorrelation`.